ronisaacson/cz2/README.md

 ## Configuration

-The `cz2` script has two parameters which must be configured for your installation.
+The `cz2` script has two parameters which must be configured for your installation, and one optional parameter.
 The preferred method of configuration is to create a file called `$HOME/.cz2` with the following syntax:

     # Configuration file for cz2